Bachelor of Science in Elementary Education - EC-6 Certification

 Spring Semester Credit Hours

-ED 486Content Knowledge for EC-6 Educators requires minimum grade of 'C' 3
+ED 486Social Studies, ELAR, Art, and Theatre Arts Methods for Elementary Educators requires minimum grade of 'C' 3

 RDG 350Early Literacy Development and the Science of Teaching Reading (EL) requires minimum grade of 'C' 3